-It’s late 2018 and Ciara and I are about to launch Walk on kunanyi, offering Hobart’s only dedicated kunanyi / Mt Wellington guided walks, with small groups, specialised interpretation, gourmet catering and celebrating all that the mountain has to offer, not just the view from the pinnacle.
-We believe that Hobart needs an iconic walk, currently there are very few walking tour offers in Wellington Park and we want to get visitors out of the bus and off the beaten track, feel safe and surprise them with the history and natural wonders that are tucked away just behind Hobart.
+It’s late 2018 and Walk on kunanyi is just about to be launched, offering Hobart’s only dedicated kunanyi / Mt Wellington guided walks, with small groups, specialised interpretation, gourmet catering and celebrating all that the mountain has to offer, not just the view from the pinnacle.
+We believe that Hobart needs an iconic walk, currently there are very few walking tour options in Wellington Park and we want to get visitors out of the bus and off the beaten track, feel safe and surprise them with the history and natural wonders that are tucked away just behind Hobart.

 Let’s go back to the start, It’s 2017 and I’m catching up with Ciara an old workmate who has changed employers, nothing unusual really, as we would often catch up for a cuppa and chat about work, trail running and life in general.
 However, on this occasion, we revisit another favorite topic, business innovation and a book called the lean start up.
 What sort of business would we start if we dared to dream?
 After spending some time pivoting from an idea in the energy industry, we land on the tourism industry as a way for us to share a common passion for Tasmania’s wild places and to step away from corporate culture.
 Using some design thinking tools like lotus blossum, we generated heaps of ideas and came up with some real gold.
 Lot’s of which is soo good I can’t share, as its part of the grand plan.